How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 Pro Tip: Get the Bill of Sale notarized.
 While not every state requires this, Montana and several others strictly enforce it.
 It prevents fraud and speeds up processing.

-2. Proof of Insurance:
+2. Proof of insurance:

 You cannot register a vehicle without active insurance.
 The insurance card must match the name on the MCO.
 If the MCO is assigned to “Smith Logistics LLC,” the insurance policy must list “Smith Logistics LLC” as the insured.